GitHub links

 Show whether the metric improved vs. the prior period.
 Enabled by default.

-Exclude bot / dependabot PRs
+Exclude bot / Dependabot PRs

 Filter out bot-authored PRs to avoid skewing the average.
 Enabled by default.